 Exchange of knowledge

 Apprentices and Masters have a non-hierarchical relationship and are open to learning from and with each other.
 In this respect, Apprentice Master is not a classic mentor trajectory: it offers challenges to both the Apprentices and the Masters.
 The diverse artists each season bring their own unique background and expertise.
 We stimulate the exchange of this to enrich each other’s practises.

-In the past twelve years, an organic network from Apprentices, Masters and partners has grown.
+In the past years, an organic network from Apprentices, Masters and partners has grown.
 A network that makes exchange of knowledge and cross-overs possible.
 By operating in a radius of 140km around Tilburg, the distance for the participants is still well within traveling reach and the network can be maintained well.